Welcome to Deakin Optometry

-This brand new course offering makes use of Deakin’s trimester sequence so that the Bachelor of Vision Science/Master of Optometry can be completed in a minimum of three-and-a-third years by high school-leavers or less by those with credit for prior learning.
-The course will operate out of the purpose-built, state-of-the-art $53M Regional and Community Health Hub (REACH) building, adjacent to the Medical School at our Geelong Waurn Ponds Campus.
+This course makes use of Deakin’s trimester system to ensure that the Bachelor of Vision Science/Master of Optometry can be completed in a minimum of three-and-a-third academic years, by high school-leavers, or less by those who are granted credit for prior learning.
+The course operates out of the purpose-built, state-of-the-art Regional and Community Health Hub (REACH) building, adjacent to the Medical School on our Waurn Ponds Campus in Geelong.

-While we have endeavoured to pack as much information as possible into this site, you will probably still have questions.
+Whilst we have placed as much information as possible on this site, you will probably still have questions.
 So please feel free to contact us to request more information.